@fs_dictmap_defaults

 fs-dictmap can be used also with object storages which are accessed by paths rather than by object IDs (e.g. S3).
 This needs special configuration to avoid unnecessary Cassandra lookups.

-.
+{ ... } filter to enable fake object IDs for email objects.
 These fake object IDs are stored in Dovecot index files, which can be translated into object paths without doing a Cassandra lookup.
 The translation is simply <prefix>/<object ID>

 , unless the migrate feature is used.

-.
+{ ... } filters to enable passthrough object IDs.
 With these the object ID is the same as the object path.
 The object ID is written as an empty string into Cassandra.
 If this setting is used, the object can't be copied (which is fine, because it is not done for index bundle or FTS objects).

-Use storage-objectid-migrate
+Use fs_dictmap_storage_objectid_migrate

 .
 Use the storage-objectid-migrate-mails(1)